The Resolute Savior: Rejected but Unwavering Toward Redemptive Suffering

 The resolute Savior goes to Jerusalem to suffer and save, not to indulge disciples’ retaliatory zeal.

-52 and sent messengers before his face.
-They went and entered into a village of the Samaritans, so as to prepare for him.
+52 He sent messengers on ahead, who went into a village of the Samaritans to make arrangements for Him.

 The resolute Savior goes to Jerusalem to suffer and save, not to indulge disciples’ retaliatory zeal.